What Happens When You Stop Drinking Alcohol: An Honest Look

 Remove alcohol and the brain chemistry stabilises.
 Most people report:

-- Reduced anxiety (one study found lower urinary markers of anxiety after two weeks of AF beer)
+• Reduced anxiety (one small trial of night-shift nurses found lower state anxiety and reduced urinary 5-HIAA, a serotonin metabolite, after two weeks of AF beer)

-The compound xanthohumol from hops, present in AF beer, may contribute to relaxation and sleep improvement without alcohol's cognitive downsides.
+The compound xanthohumol from hops, present in AF beer, may contribute to relaxation and sleep by binding to GABA-A receptors — the same receptor family targeted by many anti-anxiety medications.

 Reduced Cancer Risk